WanghanlinStephen/CS410-GroupProject-productNLP/README.md

 When you are in the search mode, after inputting M1 core CPU, you will have 3 results from database, with it's category and title
 <img width="616" alt="image" src="https://user-images.githubusercontent.com/54618402/206506926-e4049007-2269-44c2-8b67-9dd939e47cfe.png">

+## Data Description

+We collect the data from multiple datasets available in Kaggle.
+We then conducted data cleaning and aggregatation using Pandas and Numpy to maximize classfication accuracy and efficiency so they are usable and meaningful to our project.
+All of the data originates from real online electronic stores and product comparison platforms.
+Specifically, `classifier.dat` contains the detailed descriptions of the products along with the categories that they belong to.  `classifier.dat.label` contains only the categories in order to generate the labels that can be used by MetaPy.
+Similiarly, `search.dat` contains product names, and `search.dat.label` contains the according categories that those products belong to.